w3designweb/laravel-qapla/README.md

 ``` bash
 $ composer require w3designweb/laravel-qapla
 ```
-In Laravel 5.5 and up, the package will automatically register the service provider and facade In Laravel 5.4 or below start by registering the package's the service provider and facade:
+In Laravel 5.5 and up, the package will automatically register the service provider and facade.<br>
+In Laravel 5.4 or below start by registering the package's the service provider and facade:

 ``` php